ndimiduk/maple/README.md

 ## Building

-Maple uses [Leiningen 1.X](https://github.com/technomancy/leiningen/) to build.
-(Again, not yet compatible with Lein 2.x)
+Maple uses [Leiningen](http://leiningen.org/) to build.
+Build the jar and install it locally with:

-1. lein deps
-2. lein compile
-3. lein uberjar

-The above should build a jar with all dependencies.
+    $ lein do deps, compile, install

 ## Usage

 Maple is hosted on [Conjars](http://conjars.org/com.twitter/maple).
 We expect most users will pull "com.twitter/maple" with the version they need.
 If you are submitting a patch, you will need to follow the above steps in Building.

 ## License